Conference Day Two

 Developing Effective Payer Engagement Strategies

-• Marianne Hamilton Lopez Senior Research Director, Biomedical Innovation Core Faculty Member, Duke-Margolis
+• Marianne Hamilton Lopez Senior Research Director, Biomedical Innovation Core Faculty Member, Duke Margolis Institute for Health Policy - Duke University

 • Chuka Ndukauba Director, Strategy & Innovation, Optum